strukturart/o.map/README.md

 + **key 3** load geoJson track,add MapLayer, add Markers, settings
 + **key 4** watch position on/off
-+ **key 5** save position as marker on sd-card
++ **key 5** save position as marker on sd-card to delete the marker open with 3 the menu select der marker and press long enter

 For Nokia8110 user -> It is possible with closed slider that the app runs :-) Settings -> screenlock disable